chiropody & orthotics

 People suffering from an ongoing foot pain

-If you have persistent foot soreness, it might be difficult to go about your daily routine.
-If you are unable to stand or walk properly and feel you need help, please contact us.
-In certain cases, custom orthotics may be quite effective.
+If you have continuous foot pain, it can be very difficult to lead a normal daily life.
+If you are not able to stand and walk properly and feel you need support.
+In such situations, custom made orthotics can be really helpful.

 A diabetic patient